yuchi/overscore/README.md

 In Underscore.js only common patterns make it into the library.
 This is mainly to ensure the quality and stability of the implementation.

-This conflict with the *exuberance* of users, who often propose some different implementation, considering the actual ones not enough good, performant, feature rich.
+This conflicts with the *exuberance* of users, who often propose some different implementation, considering the actual ones not enough good, performant, feature rich.